Outdoor Safety

 Kites or balloons that contact power lines can cause shock or fire, so keep them away from overhead lines.
 Keep conductive metal balloons indoors.

-Select tools designed for outdoor use
+Select tools meant for outdoor use

 They should be double insulated or have three-way grounded plugs.
 Keep power saw, drill, and trimmer cords where they can’t be cut.